Entrepreneurship Creativity: How to Turn Your Passion into Profit and Why It's Important

 To then add "creative" into the mix results in an even more dynamic entrepreneur who has an innate ability to solve problems that others simply can't or find hard to see a way around.

-Creative entrepreneurs are often highly innovative and tend to be much more flexible when it comes to working practices.
+Creative entrepreneurs are often highly innovative and tend to be much more flexible when it comes to working practises.
 They are also very good at spotting trends and changes in society and adapting accordingly.

 This means that they are usually ahead of the curve when it comes to technology and are able to use these tools to create new and innovative ways of doing things.